-The following describes a typical posting model between two company entities, with the assumption that the employee remains on the payroll of the foreign company entity and is being posted to the German entity.
+The following article describes a typical posting model between two companies, with the assumption that the employee remains on the payroll of the foreign entity and is being posted to the German entity.

 2. The employee is offered a posting to Germany by the foreign company (the deputing entity) for employment with the German part of the company (the German hosting entity).

 3. The German hosting entity offers the employee an employment agreement for the period of his stay and his job at the German company.
 The employee remains employed by the employing entity (and can, therefore, be recalled from that at any time by the deputing entity).